Back agenda

 He is also known to have frequented the luthier Nicolas Collichon, on rue de la Harpe, where Demachy and Dubuisson, other famous violinists, lived.
 It was Michel Collichon, son of Nicolas, who made the first seven-string bass viol in 1683 (now on display at the Cité de la Musique museum in Paris).

-Sainte-Colombe also knew how to surround himself in mystery: when he decided that Marais no longer needed him, he refused to continue teaching him, and Marais had no choice but to hide under the shed in which the master worked, in an attempt to discover his secrets!
+Sainte-Colombe also knew how to shroud himself in mystery: when he decided that Marais no longer needed him, he refused to continue teaching him, and Marais had no choice but to hide under the shed where the master worked, in an attempt to discover his secrets!

 Comet Musicke invites you to follow in the footsteps of Monsieur de Sainte-Colombe in seventeenth-century Paris, when his music interacted with that of his contemporaries.